Woodbridge train derailment: Description

 The train was traveling faster than 50 mph when it reached the curve approaching the trestle, according to a subsequent inquiry.
 At 5:43 pm, the tracks, which were not secured to sleepers but resting in shallow grooves on the top of the trestle, shifted under the massive locomotive, and eight of the train's eleven passenger cars derailed.
 The first two cars fell on their sides.
 The third and fourth cars crashed into each other as they hurtled down a 26 ft embankment.
 It was in these two cars that most of the 85 deaths occurred.
 The fifth and sixth cars were left hanging in mid-air over a street that glistened from rain.
 Some passengers may have jumped to their deaths, believing they would land in water.

 The accident occurred in a heavily populated area, so first responders soon arrived.
 Neighbors opened their houses and businesses to those in need.
 The critically injured were taken to nearby hospitals.

-Although Fitzsimmons initially claimed that he had been traveling at only 25 mph, the inquiry estimated that The Broker's speed was between 50 and 60 mph.
+Although Fitzsimmons initially claimed that he had been traveling at only 25 mph, the inquiry estimated that The Brokers speed was between 50 and 60 mph.
 Fitzsimmons also stated that he was looking for trackside signals that would have warned him to slow down, but the line between the station and the temporary trestle lacked any.
 The report concluded that the wreck was caused by "excessive speed on a curve of a temporary track."

+Aftermath

 Fitzsimmons continued working for the PRR until 1953, but never operated a train again.
 He died in 1976 at age 83, 25 years after the wreck.
 Surprisingly, #2445, the locomotive involved in the wreck, was repaired and put back into service despite the extensive damage it sustained, only to be retired and scrapped in 1953.

 Near the derailment site, the victims are memorialized by a pair of historical markers, installed by New Jersey Transit in 2002 and by Woodbridge Township in 2013.